- GW Home

 GW Alumni Association

 The George Washington Alumni Association (GWAA) was founded to strengthen the relationship between alumni and the university.
-The three main goals of the GWAA are:
+Guided by a philosophy of Colonials Helping Colonials, the three main goals of the GWAA are:

 - Enabling lifetime engagement of alumni with fellow graduates, current students, and the university;